Epitome87/Understanding-TypeScript-Journey/README.md

 };
 ```

 Here, we have to specify that the "role" property is a Tuple.
 Otherwise TS will assume it's an array that can hold either string or number.
-To define a tuple, we simply use brackets, and a comma-seperated list of types that represent the data we want in the tuple.
+To define a tuple, we simply use brackets, and a comma-separated list of types that represent the data we want in the tuple.
 These will be the _exact_ order we expect to assign to this property.
 This tells TypeScript: "I want to have a special array with exactly 2 elements, the first being a number and the second being a string."
-Any assignments to "role" must conform to this ruleset.
+Any assignments to "role" must conform to this rule-set.
 So `person.role[1] = 10;` would not work, as we want a string in the 2nd position.

 But `person.role.push("admin");` works.
 Why?
 We told TS we only want 2 elements.

 - Push is an exception, which is allowed in Tuples.
 Unfortunately TS cannot catch that error.

 With Tuples, TypeScript provides us some support regarding the length.
-We will get errors if we have too few or too many arguments inside our brackets when assigning a value to that Tupe property: `person.role = [0]; // not allowed!` `person.role = [0, "Admin", "user"]; // not allowed!`
+We will get errors if we have too few or too many arguments inside our brackets when assigning a value to that Tuple property: `person.role = [0]; // not allowed!` `person.role = [0, "Admin", "user"]; // not allowed!`

 If you have a scenario where you need exactly _x_ amount of values in an array, and you know the type of each, consider using a Tuple over an Array.
 You'll get even more strictness into the app!